AI-Generated Content (AIGC) for Various Data Modalities: A Survey: Cross-Modality Image Generation

-\textbf{Diffusion Models.} More recently, DMs have shown to be a very effective approach for text-to-image generation, and have attracted much attention.
-GLIDE \cite{nichol2022glide} explores diffusion-based text-to-image generation, and investigates using guidance from CLIP \cite{radford2021learning} or classifier-free guidance \cite{ho2021classifier}, where the latter produces photorealistic images that are consistent with the captions.
+\textit{Diffusion Models.} More recently, DMs have shown to be a very effective approach for text-to-image generation, and have attracted much attention.
+Even though diffusion models \cite{saharia2022photorealistic} mostly only require a text encoder that is pre-trained only on text (much like GANs), many works have found advantages with using text embeddings from a joint text-image embeddings space (e.g,, from CLIP \cite{radford2021learning}).
+For instance, CLIP \cite{radford2021learning} is trained in a contrastive manner on a large image-text dataset, and has a joint image-text embedding space that greatly facilitates the bridging of modalities for the diffusion model.
+By leveraging the joint image-text space, one notable advantage is the ability train text-to-image diffusion models while using only an image-only dataset \cite{sheynin2023knn}.
+Another notable advantage includes the ability to perform zero-shot language-guided editing \cite{ramesh2022hierarchical}.
+One of the earliest works that explores DMs for text-to-image generation, GLIDE \cite{nichol2022glide} investigates using guidance from CLIP \cite{radford2021learning} or classifier-free guidance \cite{ho2021classifier}, where the latter produces photorealistic images that are consistent with the captions.
 Imagen \cite{saharia2022photorealistic} leverages a generic language model that is pre-trained only on text (T5 \cite{raffel2020exploring}) to encode text and a dynamic thresholding technique for diffusion sampling, which provide improved image quality and image-text alignment.
 Different from previous methods that generate in the pixel space, Stable Diffusion \cite{rombach2022high} introduces Latent Diffusion Models that perform diffusion in the latent space.
-Specifically, an autoencoder is first trained, and the diffusion model is trained to generate features in the latent space of the autoencoder, which greatly reduces training costs and inference costs.
+Specifically, an autoencoder is first trained, and the diffusion model is then trained to generate features in the latent space of the autoencoder, which greatly reduces training costs and inference costs.
 DALL-E 2 \cite{ramesh2022hierarchical} also performs diffusion in the latent space, but instead use the joint text and image latent space of CLIP \cite{radford2021learning}, which has the advantage of being able to semantically modify images by moving in the direction of any encoded text vector.
 VQ-Diffusion \cite{gu2022vector} performs diffusion in the latent space of a VQ-VAE \cite{van2017neural} while encoding text inputs using CLIP.
-Some other developments include conditional generation using pre-trained unconditional diffusion models (e.g., ILVR \cite{choi2021ilvr}), having a database of reference images (e.g., RDM. \cite{blattmann2022retrieval}, kNN-Diffusion \cite{sheynin2023knn}), or training an ensemble of text-to-image diffusion models (e.g., eDiff-I \cite{balaji2022ediffi}).
+Some other developments include having a database of reference images (e.g., RDM \cite{blattmann2022retrieval}), or training an ensemble of text-to-image diffusion models (e.g., eDiff-I \cite{balaji2022ediffi}).